killerqhk/Khanh_.vimrc/README.md

 You should see the line:
 <code>+conceal           +linebreak         -python3           +visualextra</code>

-HOWEVER, IF you don't,
+HOWEVER, If you don't,
-You ăn *loooool* rồi
+You ăn *LOOOOL* rồi